 About Josh Garrels

 Josh Garrels has spent more than a decade crafting music that cuts clean through.
-With a voice that is sometimes beatific, sometimes brazen, Garrels’ songs explore themes of compassion, hope, longing, and liberation.
-Cultivating a genre-blending mix of folk and hip hop, Garrels’ music is intricately woven into his life story, fully coming into resolution in the context of the community surrounding his work—his family, faith, and roots.
+Resting in the space between accessibility and honesty, Garrels’ songs wrestle with and celebrate the mystery of faith with authenticity and heart.
+Cultivating a genre-blending mix of folk and hip hop, Garrels’ music explores themes of compassion, hope, longing, and liberation.